weewx/weewx/docs_src/upgrade.md

 ### New utilities

 Most of the old utilities have been collected and put under one master utility, `weectl`.
-This make it easy to use the `--help` option to see what you want.
+This make it easy to use the `--help` option to see which one you want.

 | Old utility     | New utility        |
 |-----------------|--------------------|